davidrihtarsic/davidrihtarsic.github.io/Linux/mdv.md

 ## Issues

+### Not working with python 3.11
+New update... since python 3.11 not working with mdv... install it with:

+    pip install --upgrade --force-reinstall git+http://github.com/axiros/terminal_markdown_viewer

 ### Not Working With Python 3.9

 ...
 I was wrong...
 I should install mdv3, since I'm using python3.9